Raenore/Sippy-Cup/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 ## Additional files
-Please attach any additional applicable files such as screenshots, [error logs], or [profile data files].
+Please attach any additional applicable files such as screenshots, [error logs].
 Files can be dragged and dropped into this report to attach them for upload.

 ---